 4. Team up with others.
 The Mississippi starts out as not much more than a trickle, but very soon it gets help as other streams and rivers join it on its journey.
 The power of the river comes in the aggregate.

-Those others streams and rivers join the Mississippi because it is going where they want to go – to the sea.
-By forging a path that others are interested in following, the river makes it easy for others to join it.
+Those other streams and rivers join the Mississippi because it is going where they want to go – to the sea.
+By forging a path that others are interested in following, the river makes it easy for the rest to join and follow.

-Great leaders set a clear vision, then unite with others it its pursuit.
+Great leaders set a clear vision, then unite with people in its pursuit.
 So form teams and partnerships.
 Share ideas, develop unity of purpose and direction.
 Your combined efforts will increase your impact far faster than anything you can achieve on your own.

 5. Serve as you go.
 A big part of the river’s greatness is not only it’s size, but the fact that it serves.
 For the 700 miles from St. Louis to New Orleans the river is free of dams, allowing it to accommodate 2,000 foot-long barges driven by as few as two tow boats.

 Aided by the river’s flow, a thousand tons of goods can be moved a mile using just one gallon of fuel.
 It’s by far the most efficient shipping method in the United States.